Ativan Addiction – A Quick Guide on Signs and Symptoms

 - Do they run out of the pills before the refill date?

-What are the Dangers of Ativan Addiction?
+Dangers of Ativan Addiction

 Long-term use of Ativan has shown to cause many mental problems.
 They include remembering, difficulty with learning new things, focusing/concentrating, and making decisions affecting everyday life.
 This impairment from an extended use can range from mild to severe and can be permanent.
-Furthermore, it can even happen after you stopped taking the drug.
+Furthermore, it can even happen after stopping taking the drug.

 The addicted person may not see how their actions are affecting other members of the family and their friends.
 This is because the chemicals in the brain have changed.
 By advising the addict of these hurts, they may have an epiphany of what has been happening.

-You should set the expectations along with goals for recovery for the addict to meet after the intervention.
+One should set the expectations along with goals for recovery for the addict to meet after the intervention.
 In addition, they must know they will be held accountable if they do not continue with the treatment.
 They call it “Tough Love”.
 Also, those staging the intervention must be strong and consistent in carrying out what they have described as consequences.

 It is important to remember also, that addiction is not just physical.
 The mental effect can seem more intense than the physical addiction.
 They are afraid.
 In addition, they may feel overwhelmed, ashamed, guilty and at times, hopeless, thinking they’ll never recover.
 This is where the intervention specialist comes in.
 Follow their lead.